samlsm/tp/docs/UserGuide.md

 * You must type out the day in full.

-* You are not allowed to type in overnight lessons.
+* You are not allowed to add overnight lessons.
 For example, a lesson cannot start at `23:59` and end at `00:01`.

 * You must specify at least one field (DAY, START_TIME, END_TIME, VENUE) to be changed.